Home » Cuisines » Traditional Chinese Food » Braised Beef Shank {Chines Style Jiang Niu Rou}

 3. Sear the Beef Shank Before Braising

 Turn the heat to medium-high and heat a wok for 2 minutes.
-Add a bit of cooking oil, green onions, and ginger slices, stir for 15 seconds or until fragrant.
-Lay beef shank flat, cook for 1.5 minutes and then flip and cook the other side for 1.5 minutes.
+Add a bit of cooking oil, green onions and the dry spices (star anises, bay leaves), and then stir for 15 seconds or until fragrant.
+Lay beef shank flat, cook for about 2 minutes and then flip and cook the other side for 2 minutes.

 sear the beef shank

 This is an important step.
-The searing process helps keep the beef shank juicy and cooks beef shank faster.
+The searing process locks in the moisture of the beef and helps keep the beef shank juicy and cooks beef shank faster.

 Braising for 20 minutes

-After searing the beef, add water and rest of the seasonings to the wok.
+After searing the beef, add the braising sauce and the water to the wok.
 Noticing the water barely covers the beef shank.

 bee shank in the wok with spices

-Mix the seasonings in the water well, cover the lid and cook for 10 minutes on medium-high heat.
+Mix the seasonings in the water well, cover the lid and bring it to a boil and then turn the heat to simmer and cook for 10 minutes.

 beef shank braised in the wok

-After 10 minutes’ braising, turn the heat to low, and flip the beef shank and cook the other side for another 10 minutes.
+After 10 minutes’ simmering, turn the heat back to medium-high, and flip the beef shank and cook the other side for another 10 minutes.
 The glass lid makes monitoring cooking inside the wok easier.

 I use two types of lids for the wok.
 If I use the wok for steaming, I use a dome shaped lid to create more space for steaming hot air.